 Pettee Olsen’s approach to series is non-linear.
 The artist revisits themes while never repeating the use, order, and function of their creative devices.
 Thematically, paintings range from reflecting the highlit screens of our media-driven lives to the imposition of categorical thinking on pure unbounded awareness.
 Though early work is centered on the body, movement, and physical agency, the artist has become increasingly interested in the neuro-psychological roots of perception.

 Career highlights have been published in ArtForum and Art News.
 Additionally, the artist has been received positively by the press including Westword — A Village Voice publication, The Denver Post, The Providence Journal, Art New England, and others.
 Most recently, they have been a fellow at the Ucross Foundation.
-Pettee Olsen has been the recipient of numerous awards, including an Artists Grant from the Rhode Island School of Design.
-Pettee Olsen also holds a Masters’s degree from Columbia University in the City of New York.
+Pettee Olsen has been the recipient of numerous awards, including an Artist Grant from the Rhode Island School of Design.
+Pettee Olsen also holds a master’s degree from Columbia University in the City of New York.

 M. Pettee Olsen is a fully engaged participant in the current art scene with previous inclusion in symposia on their work, recorded podcasts, and several curatorial projects.
 Currently, an independent short film is underway about the artist.
 M. Pettee Olsen’s work is included in private collections internationally.